 # ls -ld /var /var/lib /var/lib/puppet /var/lib/puppet/ssl # getent passwd root # getent group 0

-#2 Updated by Banio Carpenter over 1 year ago
+#2 Updated by Banio Carpenter almost 2 years ago

 The issue is not that the puppetmaster server isn’t set.
 Here is my puppet.conf:

 # cat /etc/puppet/puppet.conf [main] logdir=/var/log/puppet vardir=/var/lib/puppet ssldir=/var/lib/puppet/ssl rundir=/var/run/puppet factpath=/lib/facter pluginsync=true templatedir=/templates [agent] server=puppetmaster.int.mydomain.com

 And for good measure, here is the server print out:

 # ls -ld /var /var/lib /var/lib/puppet /var/lib/puppet/ssl /var/lib/puppet/ssl/private_keys drwxr-xr-x 13 root root 4096 2012-02-24 21:07 /var/ drwxr-xr-x 25 root root 4096 2012-03-06 18:34 /var/lib/ drwxr-x--- 9 puppet puppet 4096 2012-03-06 18:34 /var/lib/puppet/ drwxrwx--x 7 puppet root 4096 2012-03-28 21:15 /var/lib/puppet/ssl/ drwxr-x--- 2 puppet root 4096 2012-03-28 21:15 /var/lib/puppet/ssl/private_keys/

 # getent passwd root root:x:0:0:root:/root:/bin/bash # getent group 0 root:x:0: